There is only one piece of legislation the state constitution requires the Texas Legislature to pass after it convened Jan. 8: the budget.

 Spending growth cap

-The percentage adopted unanimously by the budget board, a permanent joint House-Senate committee that advises the Legislature on the budget, is the amount the state comptroller's office projects for the state average per capita income growth during that budget period from 2014–15.
+The percentage adopted unanimously by the board, a permanent joint House-Senate committee that advises the Legislature on the budget, is the amount the state comptroller's office projects for the state average per capita income growth during that budget period from 2014–15.

 The Texas Constitution requires that lawmakers increase the amount of spending from cycle to cycle only at a rate matched by personal income growth.